 Water on a hot surface will steam and be incredibly hot, so use caution as you would around any hot surface.
 The surface has a slight towards the center, and any liquid on the grill surface will run towards the middle and not towards the outer perimeter of the grill.

 I have tried starting a fire different ways in my Arteflame.
 I have the largest grill they make, the Classic 40.
 It is your choice whether you just burn charcoal, charcoal and wood, or purely wood.
-I prefer to get a chimney of charcoal lit in the center, and after the charcoal is hot, pour it into the center.
+Light a chimney of charcoal lit in the center and after the charcoal is hot, pour it into the center.
 If not using the chimney, I light some of the charcoal with my blowtorch or ignite some charcoal starter blocks within the charcoal.

 I then arrange my logs of wood over the hot coals.
 I like this approach because even as the wood burns down you can keep your fire going for quite some time with the charcoal, especially if it is a nice size lump charcoal.
 If you are burning solely wood, light some smaller logs on the bottom and arrange larger ones on top of those.

 The grill surface temperature will vary (usually anywhere from 250-600F) depending how you build your fire.
-I usually push some of my hot coals or wood under a specific edge of the grill in order to get my nice hot searing temps over 500 degrees.
+Push some hot coals or wood under an edge of the grill to achieve 450°-500°F degrees.
 If you are grilling on top of the grill insert that fits over the hole in the center of the Arteflame, that surface will be extremely hot with the fire sitting directly below.

 Interested in more information or purchasing your own Arteflame?
 Visit www.arteflame.com.